Update 10.3.22: this call for papers ended a while ago. I will revise this page soon.

 My aim is to make this collection as accessible, interesting, and informative as possible to a wide audience of scholars, practitioners, and policymakers.
 I will also provide an unusually high amount of direction, to set an overarching research question – how can we maximise the use of evidence in politics and policy? – and series of supportive questions, so that we can produce a series of articles that is greater than the sum of its parts.
 If we succeed, this collection will inform our intellectual agendas, the ways in which we train or give advice to academics and policymakers, and the ways in which scholars try to engage with voters.

-The articles that we are about to commission
+The articles that we have commissioned

 What can advocates of ‘evidence-based policymaking’ learn from ‘evidence based medicine’?